 An endodontist is a dentist who has completed a specialty program beyond dental school that focuses on endodontic (root canal) therapy.
 As specialists, endodontists specifically perform root canal treatment and associated procedures.
 These include complex root canal therapy, retreatments of existing root canals, root-end surgeries, whitening of root canal treated teeth and treatment of traumatic injuries in children and adults.

 Root canal treatment is a way to help you save your natural tooth.
-You may need root canal treatment because of a cavity, abscess, or trauma.
+You may need root canal treatment because of a cavity, abscess or trauma.
 Root canal treatment is occasionally performed to facilitate restoring a tooth and to keep it functional.
-This is the number one Root Canal Faqs query.

-This is the root canal faq that endodontists are asked most frequently.
+This is the question that endodontists are asked most frequently.
 The procedure should not be uncomfortable.
 Modern dentistry has created wonderful options for anesthesia and pain management.
 Dr. Jacobs wants this to be a pleasant experience and will do everything she can to keep you comfortable.

 You may experience some discomfort following root canal treatment.
 You may notice this if you tap on the tooth or push on it with your tongue or finger.
 This sensitivity can usually be managed by over-the-counter medications.